levelup-apps/hn-enhancer/README.md

 * Anyone seeking a more efficient way to explore Hacker News content
 * Users who value both local and cloud-based AI processing options

-Installation & Source Code:
-* Install from Chrome Web Store: https://chromewebstore.google.com/detail/hackernews-comment-enhanc/khfcainelcaedmmhjicphbkpigklejgf
-* MIT Licensed - free to use, modify, and distribute
-* Contributions and feedback welcome!

 Active Development:
 * Regular updates and new features
 * Growing support for different AI providers
 * Performance optimizations for large threads
-* Community-driven improvements
+* Community-driven improvements - contributions are welcome

 > [!NOTE]
 > Note: This extension is not endorsed by, affiliated with, or sponsored by Y Combinator or Hacker News.